-In the area of social, one of the most useful efforts a DMO can implement (on an annual basis) is a comprehensive social media assessment of your social efforts and social strategy as it currently stands.
-From the results of this assessment, the next logical step is the development of an editorial calendar to help your social media team plan and shape content and which can then be used to evaluate the efforts of your team.
+In the area of social, one of the most useful efforts a DMO can implement (on an annual basis) is a comprehensive assessment of your social efforts from the previous year coupled with developing a social strategy for the next 12 months.
+This process includes the development of an editorial calendar to help your social media team plan and shape content and which can then be used for post-analysis to evaluate the efforts of your team.

 Let’s begin by addressing the Who, What and When of social media best practices for your Destination Marketing Organization.

 The first step in creating a robust social media strategy is defining WHO your content should be targeting.
 Much of this effort can be informed by Google and Facebook Analytics, primary research conducted for your destination (intercept studies, etc.), secondary research (as relatable to your destination as possible), and from your Marketing Action Plan.
 Cull that data, start looking for commonalities among your analytics and narrow down/define your visitor personas.